-When I had to miss class due to my appendicitis, my professors let me attend class remotely via FaceTime or phone call so that I could follow along with the notes on my computer.
+When I had to attend classes remotely for the remainder of the semester, my professors let me attend class remotely via FaceTime or phone call so that I could follow along with the notes on my computer.
 This ended up being perfect for me because I could still complete my assignments without having to worry about class time, and I wasn’t recording lectures (which is not allowed without permission from the university).
 In the event I couldn’t attend class remotely, I would send emails to my professor to make sure the notes were covered, or request copies of their notes.
 However, if I was unable to attend class or do assignments, I would request an incomplete for the class.

 Missing midterm or final exams

 I had a family emergency pop up about eight hours before a midterm exam at one point, and one semester earlier I had gotten a concussion right before my first final.
 In both situations, I contacted the professor prior to the exam to explain what was going on and request to either take the exam from a remote location or to take it at a different time.
 Typically, professors have let me take exams at a different time in the disability testing center or given me the exam to take virtually.